cjacker/opensource-toolchain-bouffalo-lab/README.md

  +-------------+
 ```

-Official CK-Link debugger from T-Head or HLK do not supply power to target board, you need supply power to target board with another USB cable.
+Official CK-Link debugger from T-Head or HLK doesn't supply power to target board, you need supply power to target board with another USB cable seperately.

 ### Option 2 : Use Sipeed RV Debugger Plus or M0S Dock with cklink-lite firmware